 The types of courses that students may take in this program include:

 - Intercultural communication

 - Image editing and web design

 Those who obtain a bachelor's degree in communication technology may find positions in public schools, residential construction companies, military bases, electronics laboratories, manufacturing facilities, and consumer product development companies.
 The types of position titles they may acquire include technology or computer teacher, supervisor of construction, engineering technician, electronics technician, supervisor of production, and manufacturer representative.

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), job openings for career and technical education teachers, such as computer teachers, are expected to increase by 4% from 2014-2024 (www.bls.gov).
-The expected job growth for mechanical engineering technicians is 2% between 2014 and 2024, per the BLS.
-In May 2015, the BLS reported that career and technical education teachers at the high school level earned a mean annual salary of $58,170, while those at the middle school level earned a mean annual salary of $58,480.
-Mechanical engineering technicians earned a mean annual salary of $56,390 in May 2015, per the BLS, and electrical and electronics engineering technicians made a mean annual salary of $61,870.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings for career and technical education teachers, such as computer teachers, are expected to decrease by 1% from 2018-2028 (www.bls.gov).
+The expected job growth for mechanical engineering technicians is 3% between 2018 and 2028, per the BLS.
+In May 2018, the BLS reported that career and technical education teachers at the high school level earned a mean annual salary of $58,170, while those at the middle school level earned a mean annual salary of $58,480.
+Mechanical engineering technicians earned a mean annual salary of $58,240 in May 2018, per the BLS, and electrical and electronics engineering technicians made a mean annual salary of $65,050.